 Medicare supplement guaranteed issue

-Some people delay enrollment into a supplement because they have group health coverage through their employer or through a spouse’s employer.
-If that insurance is primary to Medicare, and you later retire or lose that coverage, you will be given guaranteed issue rights to purchase a policy within the 63 days following the loss of your group coverage.
+Some people delay enrollment into a supplement because they have group health coverage through an employer.
+In most cases, that insurance is primary to Medicare, which Medicare functions as a secondary insurance after your group health plan.
+Later when you retire or lose that coverage, you will be given guaranteed issue rights to purchase a policy within the 63 days following the loss of your group coverage.
 The guaranteed issue window works just like open enrollment, except that is a shorter period of time.
 The insurance company cannot deny your application for any health reasons whatsoever.

+There are some other circumstances which create a guaranteed issue window as well, such as losing Medicare Advantage coverage when moving out of state.
 Guaranteed issue rules can vary by state, so be sure to check with a licensed agent who can give you accurate information about the laws that apply in your state.
-Our agency is licensed in over 30 states, so feel free to contact us if you would like for us to check for you.
+Our agency is licensed in over 40 states, so feel free to contact us if you would like for us to check for you.

 You will want to keep any notices or memos from your prior carrier that show proof of your creditable coverage for guaranteed issue and also so that you do not incur the Part D late enrollment penalty.